coco-project/backends/docs/container_backends.md

 > `192.168.0.1` is the internal only IPv4 address of the node the registry is run on (usually the master node).

+#### Adding the images to the application

+Last but not least, you have to add the images to the application's database.
+For that, login to the admin interface and go to **Core -> Container Images**.

+You can pick what ever name you want, a meaningful description and an owner.

+> If it's a system-wide public image, it is best to choose a superadmin as owner.

+The important fields are the **Backend Properties**.
+Fill them as follow:

+- **Backend PK:** The primary key identifying this image.
+For `Docker` this is something like `192.168.0.1:5000/ipynbsrv/ipython2-notebook:latest`.
+Run `docker images` to get that identifier.
+- **Command:** The command to run is specified by the image in use.
+Consult the image's `Dockerfile` to find it.
+- **Protected Port:** Again, this depends on the image.
+Check out the image's `Dockerfile`.
+- **Public Ports:** Same game again.

+After saving the image, containers can be created from it.

 ## HttpRemote

 The `HttpRemote` is a proxy backend to other container backend implementations supporting an HTTP interface.
 It's perfectly suitable for remote nodes, where the local backend is exposed via an HTTP API.
 The default multi-server implementation is build around this behavior.